I-Am-Timothy-Williams/pythonmma2025/README.md

 </div>

+## PLEASE ENTER IN BOTH PREFERENCES TO GET STARTED WITH THE MATCHING PROCESS

 ### Dashboard - Profile Matching

 The bottom section of the **Dashboard** displays profiles that are matched and pushed to you based on your personal data.
 The app calculates and identifies the best matches using a similarity score derived from your interests and those of other users.